2oby/Orac-Omniscient-Reactive-Algorithmic-Core/CRITICAL_PATH_IMPLEMENTATION.md

 2. **Domain-to-Device Mapping Logic** - Simplification heart
 3. **Location Detection Algorithm** - Multiple fallback strategies

+## 🎯 Next Priority Task: System Verification

+### **VERIFICATION TASK: New Entity and Area Detection**

+**Priority: HIGHEST** - **Status: PENDING**

+#### Objective
+Verify that when new entities and areas are added in Home Assistant, they are correctly:
+- ✅ Picked up by the caching system
+- ✅ Picked up by the grammar generation system
+- ✅ Properly mapped between friendly names and Home Assistant entities

+#### Verification Steps Required
+1. **Cache Integration Testing**
+   - Test that new entities appear in cached data
+   - Verify cache invalidation works correctly
+   - Test that new areas are detected and cached

+2. **Grammar Generation Testing**
+   - Verify new entities are included in grammar generation
+   - Test that new areas are properly integrated into location grammar
+   - Confirm device type mapping works for new entities

+3. **Entity Mapping Verification**
+   - Test friendly name to entity ID mapping for new entities
+   - Verify area assignments are correctly maintained
+   - Test that entity registry updates are reflected

+4. **End-to-End Testing**
+   - Add new entity in Home Assistant
+   - Trigger cache refresh
+   - Verify grammar update includes new entity
+   - Test entity mapping functionality

+#### Success Criteria
+- ✅ New entities appear in cache within expected timeframe
+- ✅ Grammar generation includes new entities and areas
+- ✅ Entity mapping works correctly for new additions
+- ✅ No data loss or corruption during updates
+- ✅ System gracefully handles entity/area removal

+#### Implementation Notes
+- This verification should be done in a test environment first
+- Document any issues found during testing
+- Create automated tests for future regression prevention
+- Update documentation based on findings

+---

 ## 1. Entity Registry API Integration ✅ **COMPLETED**

 ### Current State